Amir Bageria

 Amir Rathaur-Bageria (born 25 October 2000) is a Canadian actor who began his career as a child actor.
 He is known for his television roles in Degrassi: Next Class and Grand Army.

 Life and career

 Bageria is from Mississauga, Ontario and is of Indian descent.
 He attended Rick Hansen Secondary School in Mississauga.
 His mother, Parmjit Rathaur, is a psychotherapist and his older brother, Kabir, is a cruise director.
-Amir began acting in local productions from a young age, starting with a family friendly adaption of Macbeth when he was in the third grade.
+Amir began acting in local productions from a young age, starting with a family friendly adaptation of Macbeth when he was in the third grade.
 He was one of the youngest actors on Degrassi: Next Class, landing the main role of Baaz Nahir when he was 14.
 In 2019, he was cast as Siddhartha "Sid" Pakam in the 2020 Netflix series Grand Army.